 In this session, Martin Jordan, Head of Service Design at GDS, guides us through a virtual poster discussion.
 You will gain exclusive insights into GDS’ support system and operating model for their agile work teams.
 Martin and Jan will touch upon a variety of innovation and support vehicles, that might also serve as an inspiration for your organization.
 The session consists of an interview-like input (60%), followed by a discussion with other participants (30%).

 This is the Miro presentation poster the two used, if you want to look through it in detail.

-You can also download the cards we used in above presentation here.
+You can also download the cards we used in above presentation as a PDF or as above Miro Board for your own use.
 Feel free to remix and use them as you like.
 All images are Crown Copyright/Open Government Licence v3.0.